-The results of the Longwalls 20-27 riparian vegetation monitoring surveys on the Eastern Tributary14 in autumn 2020 can be summarised as follows:
+The results of the Longwalls 20-27 riparian vegetation monitoring surveys on the Eastern Tributary in autumn 2021 can be summarised as follows:

-- At Location C1 a significant change in the structure of the assemblage of aquatic macroinvertebrates has been detected in spring 2016, autumn 2019, spring 2019 and autumn 2020 in relation to the control locations.
-Mean numbers of the mayfly family, Leptophlebiidae, have been significantly more variable within the after-period at Location C1 between autumn 2015 and autumn 2019 and in autumn 2020.
-Assemblages of macrophytes at Location C1 appear to have experienced a degree of environmental stress (desiccation) since spring 2017 as a result of mining activities. - At Location C2, a significant change in assemblages of macroinvertebrates indicative of a mining impact was detected at Location C2 in autumn and spring 2019 and autumn 2020.
-The total abundance of macroinvertebrates differed significantly in spring 2018, autumn and spring 2019 but not in autumn 2020.
-Mean numbers of the freshwater shrimp family, Atyidae, collected between autumn 2016 and 2018 and in autumn 2020 were significantly fewer than in the before mining period.
-The structure of assemblages of macrophytes at Location C2 in spring 2014 and from autumn 2016 to autumn 2020 differed significantly from assemblages sampled within the beforemining period.
-Changes in components of the macrophyte assemblage prior to the spring 2017 survey however, do not appear to be related to mining activities. - At Location C3, analyses have not detected significant changes in aquatic macroinvertebrate or aquatic macrophyte indicators sampled at Location C3 that would indicate an impact from mining to date. - At Location C4, analyses show that the structure of the macroinvertebrate assemblage sampled at the time of the spring 2019 and autumn 2020 surveys differed significantly from assemblages collected within the before-period.
+- At Location C1, there has been no evidence of any significant impact to aquatic macroinvertebrate fauna at Location C1 within the during- or after-mining periods for the Longwalls 20-22 mining area.
+Change in the structure of the assemblage of aquatic macrophytes was detected at Location C1 in spring 2014 in relation to the control locations, but not subsequently.
+This result did not appear to be related to mining activities. - At Location C2, a significant change in assemblages of macroinvertebrates indicative of a mining impact was detected at Location C2 during spring 2019, autumn 2020, spring 2020 and autumn 2021.
+Mean numbers of the freshwater shrimp family, Atyidae, collected between autumn 2016 and 2018, autumn 2020, spring 2020 and autumn 2021 were significantly fewer than in the before mining period.
+Multivariate analyses detected evidence of a mining related change to the assemblage of aquatic macrophytes at Location C2 in autumn 2021. - At Location C3, analyses have not detected significant changes in aquatic macroinvertebrate or aquatic macrophyte indicators sampled at Location C3 that would indicate an impact from mining to date. - At Location C4, analyses show that the structure of the macroinvertebrate assemblage sampled at the time of the spring 2019 to autumn 2021 surveys differed significantly from assemblages collected within the before-period.
 Temporal patterns in diversity of macroinvertebrates at Location C4 have differed significantly between periods since autumn 2018, in relation to the control locations.
-Significantly fewer Atyidae were collected at Location C4 in autumn 2016, spring 2018, spring 2019 and autumn 2020 than within the before-period.
+Significantly fewer Atyidae were collected at Location C4 in autumn 2016, spring 2018, spring 2019 and autumn 2020 than within the before-period, but not in spring 2020 or autumn 2021.
 The structure of the aquatic macrophyte assemblage at Location C4 has differed significantly from assemblages within the before-period since autumn 2018.

-The subsidence impacts at Locations C1 and C2 have triggered an assessment against the biodiversity subsidence impact performance measure, Negligible impact on threatened species, populations, or ecological communities, which have been undertaken by Ecoplanning and Cenwest Environmental Services (Appendices I2 and I3).
+The subsidence impacts at Locations C2 and C4 have triggered an assessment against the biodiversity subsidence impact performance measure, Negligible impact on threatened species, populations, or ecological communities, which have been undertaken by Ecoplanning and Cenwest (Appendices I2 and I3).
 The assessments conclude that the subsidence impact performance measure has been met.

-14 The Eastern Tributary is also known as Tributary C. Locations ET1 to ET4 shown on Figure 14 are the same as Locations C1 to C4 discussed in this section of the Annual Review, and in Appendices J1 to J3.
+The Eastern Tributary is also known as Tributary C. Locations ET1 to ET4 shown on Figure 14 are the same as Locations C1 to C4 discussed in this section of the Annual Review, and in Appendices J1 and J2.